Move over Instagram, here comes Facebook Camera

 The biggest questions are what this means for Instagram itself.
 Will people's obsession with Facebook attract them to the social network's own photo-sharing app, leaving Instagram out to dry?
 Or will this app be seen as a cheap rip-off by the Instagram faithful and become a giant flop?

 Either way it's a win-win situation for Facebook: The giant social network owns both apps.

+Camera is now available on Apple's App Store.
 Facebook says while it is considering versions for Android and other platforms, there are no concrete plans at this time.